 Rear Adm.
 Anderson is a native of North Brunswick, New Jersey.
 He was commissioned in 1991 through the Naval Reserve Officer Training Corps (NROTC) Program at Boston University where he received a Bachelor of Science in Mechanical Engineering.
 Upon selection to the Engineering Duty Community in 1996, he attended the Naval Postgraduate School where he earned a Master of Science in Mechanical Engineering.
 He also completed the Total Ship Systems Engineering Curriculum and became a California State Licensed Professional Engineer.

-At sea, he qualified as a surface warfare officer aboard USS Capodanno (FF 1093) where he served as machinery and boilers division officer, and first lieutenant; he also served aboard USS Arleigh Burke (DDG 51) as auxiliaries and electrical officer, where he coordinated the first two chief of Navy operations availabilities of the guided missile destroyer (DDG) 51 class.
+At sea, he qualified as a surface warfare officer aboard USS Capodanno (FF 1093) where he served as machinery and boilers division officer, and first lieutenant.
+He also served aboard USS Arleigh Burke (DDG 51) as auxiliaries and electrical officer, where he coordinated the first two Chief of Naval Operations availabilities of the DDG 51 Class.

-Anderson’s personal awards include the Legion of Merit (two awards), Meritorious Service Medal (three awards), and Joint Service Commendation Medal.
-He is a member of the Acquisition Professional Community with Level III certifications in Program Management, Production Quality Management, and Systems Engineering.
+Anderson’s personal awards include the Legion of Merit (three awards), Meritorious Service Medal (three awards), and Joint Service Commendation Medal.
+He is a member of the Acquisition Professional Community with Level III certifications in Program Management, Production Quality Management, and Systems Engineering